-With the support of airport officials, financial support from Alaska Airlines, and individual and business partnerships, Read On the Fly is distributing approximately 100 books a week to children traveling through Alaska's largest airport, with additional airports scheduled for 2017.
-Fairbanks, Ketchikan, and Juneau are next on the list, and we are excited to continue the mission of promoting reading and literacy in Alaska.
+With the support of airport officials, Ravn Alaska, Alaska Airlines, and fiscal sponsorship through Best Beginnings Alaska; and a number of individual and business partnerships, Read On the Fly is distributing approximately 200 books a week to children traveling through Alaska's airports, encouraging young people and their caregivers to pick up a book instead of an electronic device.

 Read On the Fly works with a simple premise: get kids reading while waiting for flights, during flights, and long after their journey.
 Better still, for families who don't often read together, books and cozy reading spaces near Read On the Fly sites will offer peaceful respite from the busy hustle and bustle of travel, especially for families traveling between rural areas or overseas.
-In short, children will have the opportunity to read instead of picking up an electronic device, and that creates more conversation, critical thinking skills, and improvement of vocabulary.
+In short, children will have the opportunity to read, and that creates more conversation, critical thinking skills, and improvement of vocabulary.

 Why are you doing this?
 The Annie E. Casey Foundation reported in 2014 that 73% of Alaska 4th grade students are not proficient in reading; 64% of young children in Alaska are not attending preschool programs.* The Alaska Department of Health and Human Services also reported in 2014 that "Children who enter school with a basic knowledge of math and reading are more likely than their peers to experience later academic success, attain higher levels of education, and secure employment.**